-- Check to make sure that they have a valid Department of Commerce watermark and ID badge, with their photograph, a U.S. an expiration date. - If you still have questions about their identity, Census Bureau representative. please call 800.923.8282 to speak with a loca practices and federal security standards for program that incorporates industry best
+- Check to make sure that they have a valid ID badge, with their photograph, a U.S. an expiration date.
+Department of Commerce watermark and - If you still have questions about their identity, Census Bureau representative. please call 800.923.8282 to speak with a loca

-ARCHDIOCESE OF CHICAGO | 🗽
+ARCHDIOCESE OF CHICAGO | 🙀